lionandjelka/QhX1/docs/_sources/quick_start.rst.txt

 Step 6: Viewing Results
 -----------------------

-Finally, examine the results of your analysis:
+Finally, examine the results of your analysis.
+Important that process1_results will be suplied as a list of dictionaries:

 .. code-block:: python

     from QhX.output import classify_periods, classify_period
-    outt=classify_periods(process1_results)
+    outt=classify_periods([process1_results])
 	outt['classification'] =outt.apply(classify_period, axis=1)
 	print(outt)